cocomo-ai/data-science-assessment/README.md

 Please email your submission with your attached resume to us at careers@cocomo.ai with "Cocomo Data Science Application" in the subject line.

-## Deadline
+## Next Steps

 We expect to begin assessing submissions on November 21, 2024, but you are welcome to submit your solution even after this date.
+We will notify you if you are selected for the next and final step of our interview process, which is a call with our team.